When do babies start crawling: 6 tips to encourage crawling

 It’s common to experience sleep challenges right around when your baby learns to crawl.
 Your baby may find it more exciting to practice around their crib as opposed to resting their body, closing their eyes, and going to sleep.
 This can be part of the reason some babies experience a sleep regression around 8 or 9 months.
 For more information on the 8 month sleep regression visit our blog.

 Some websites distinctly cite 7 stages of crawling, but it’s a bit more complicated than that.
 Not all babies will go through all of the same stages before they crawl.
 Some babies may skip some stages, others may go out of order, and some will be working on multiple stages simultaneously, and that’s okay.
-Here are some of the moves your baby may try out that could mean they’ll start crawling soon!
+Here are some of the moves your baby may try out that could mean they’ll start crawling on their hands and knees soon!

 1. Tummy time